Infineon/btsdk-host-apps-bt-ble/client_control/README.txt

    macOS: Execute "ClientControl.dmg" in OSX folder.
 See "Note for macOS" below.
 6. In the ClientControl UI, select the serial port for the WICED BT kit and open the port.
 (See note below.)
-7. Once the "Client Control" app can communicate with the embedded Bluetooth application, the application UI will be enabled.
+7. Once the "ClientControl" app can communicate with the embedded Bluetooth application, the application UI will be enabled.
 Then use the UI to perform Bluetooth operations.
-8. Bluetooth application and protocol traces will be displayed in BTSpy application.
+8. Bluetooth application and protocol traces will be displayed in the BTSpy application.

 Note for selecting serial port
 ==============================
 1. The serial port on Windows OS corresponds to the WICED HCI UART COM port.
-   On Linux OS it corresponds to /dev/ttyWICED_HCI_UARTx.
-On Mac OS the WICED HCI UART port is usually the lower numbered of the two /dev/tty-usbserial* ports.
+   On Linux it corresponds to /dev/ttyWICED_HCI_UARTx.
+On macOS the WICED HCI UART port is usually the lower numbered of the two /dev/tty-usbserial* ports.
 2. If after opening the serial port the UI is not enabled, check if:
    - The correct serial port is selected
-   - Embedded application (running on WICED BT kit) supports WICED HCI transport
+   - The embedded application (running on WICED BT kit) supports WICED HCI transport
    - The baud rate selected in the UI matches the baud rate specified in the embedded application.
 See the baud rate specified in the wiced_transport_cfg_t structure of the embedded application.